Manage a Team

 How does bonus pay work?

-Bonus pay is a special type of additional payment that some employers give to their employees.
+Bonus pay is an additional payment that some employers give their employees.
 It’s a way to reward exceptional performance, meet specific goals, or show appreciation.
-Bonus pay can come in different forms, such as cash, gift cards, or even stock options.
-The amount of the bonus can vary depending on factors like individual achievements, company profits, or sales targets.
+Bonus pay can come in different forms, such as cash, gift cards, or stock options.
+The bonus amount can vary depending on factors like individual achievements, company profits, or sales targets.

 Some bonuses are discretionary, meaning the employer decides who gets them, while others may be based on specific criteria.
 Bonus pay is typically given on top of an employee’s regular salary and is subject to taxation according to the applicable laws.